u-boot/u-boot/doc/driver-model/of-plat.rst

     struct udevice *dev;
     struct dtd_rockchip_rk3288_dw_mshc *plat = dev_get_plat(dev);

-This avoids the code overhead of converting the device tree data to platform data in the driver.
-The of_to_plat() method should therefore do nothing in such a driver.
+This avoids the code overhead of converting the devicetree data to platform data in the driver.
+The `of_to_plat()` method should therefore do nothing in such a driver.

-Note that for the platform data to be matched with a driver, the 'name' property of the U_BOOT_DRVINFO() declaration has to match a driver declared via U_BOOT_DRIVER().
-This effectively means that a U_BOOT_DRIVER() with a 'name' corresponding to the devicetree 'compatible' string (after converting it to a valid name for C) is needed, so a dedicated driver is required for each 'compatible' string.
+Note that for the platform data to be matched with a driver, the 'name' property of the `U_BOOT_DRVINFO()` declaration has to match a driver declared via `U_BOOT_DRIVER()`.
+This effectively means that a `U_BOOT_DRIVER()` with a 'name' corresponding to the devicetree 'compatible' string (after converting it to a valid name for C) is needed, so a dedicated driver is required for each 'compatible' string.

-In order to make this a bit more flexible DM_DRIVER_ALIAS macro can be used to declare an alias for a driver name, typically a 'compatible' string.
+In order to make this a bit more flexible, the `DM_DRIVER_ALIAS()` macro can be used to declare an alias for a driver name, typically a 'compatible' string.
-This macro produces no code, but it is by dtoc tool.
+This macro produces no code, but is used by dtoc tool.
 It must be located in the same file as its associated driver, ideally just after it.

-The parent_idx is the index of the parent driver_info structure within its linker list (instantiated by the U_BOOT_DRVINFO() macro).
-This is used to support dev_get_parent().
+The parent_idx is the index of the parent `driver_info` structure within its linker list (instantiated by the `U_BOOT_DRVINFO()` macro).
+This is used to support `dev_get_parent()`.

-During the build process dtoc parses both U_BOOT_DRIVER and DM_DRIVER_ALIAS to build a list of valid driver names and driver aliases.
+During the build process dtoc parses both `U_BOOT_DRIVER()` and `DM_DRIVER_ALIAS()` to build a list of valid driver names and driver aliases.
 If the 'compatible' string used for a device does not not match a valid driver name, it will be checked against the list of driver aliases in order to get the right driver name to use.
 If in this step there is no match found a warning is issued to avoid run-time failures.

-Where a node has multiple compatible strings, a #define is used to make them equivalent, e.g.:
+Where a node has multiple compatible strings, dtoc generates a `#define` to make them equivalent, e.g.:

 .. code-block:: c